 In 2020, Scotland made a promise to care experienced children and young people: that they would grow up safe, loved and respected.
 In 2024, the UNCRC (Incorporation) (Scotland) Act came into force.
-NHS Highland (NHSH) have progressed Outcome 1 through its children's rights work and endeavouring to #keepthepromise by:
+NHS Highland have progressed outcome 1 through it's children's rights work and work to #keepthepromise by:

-- Making a commitment to collaborative working to #keepthepromise under the Thrive Well outcome in the Together We Care Strategy (2022-2027). - Agreeing to NHSH representation on the Highland Council Promise Board, which has undertaken an extensive range of work to raise awareness, support workforce development and facilitate the participation of care experienced children and young people in decision making. - Including additional considerations of children's UNCRC rights added to Impact Assessments templates in 2024. - Participating in the Northern Collaborative and NHS Promise Network facilitated by Promise Scotland to strengthen and support NHS contribution to achieving Plan 24-30. - Circulating information on the Promise and what health staff can do to #keepthepromise in the Chief Executive cascade, with managers asked to convey information to staff. - Adding a new Children's Rights section to NHSH intranet with reference to The Promise. - Develop the NHSH UNCRC improvement plan to complement HSCP's plans and will be supported by a communications plan (in development). - Incorporation of UNCRC has been supported by promotion of the relevant TURAS module and uptake of national NES awareness raising sessions along with bespoke local sessions tailored to staff teams working in children and some adult services.
+Making a commitment to collaborative working to #keepthepromise under the Thrive Well outcome in the Together We Care Strategy (2022-2027)

+- NHSH representation on the Highland Council Promise Board, which has undertaken an extensive range of work to raise awareness, support workforce development and facilitate the participation of care experienced children and young people in decision making - Including additional considerations of children's UNCRC rights added to Impact Assessments templates in 2024 - Participation in the Northern Collaborative and NHS Promise Network facilitated by Promise Scotland to strengthen and support NHS contribution to achieving Plan 24-30 - Information on the Promise and what health staff can do to #keepthepromise circulated in Chief Executive cascade, with managers asked to convey information to staff - New Children's Rights section added to NHSH intranet with reference to The Promise - Work is currently being progressed to develop an NHSH Promise improvement plan that will align and compliment HSCP plans and activity. - NHSH UNCRC improvement plan has been developed to complement HSCP's plans and will be supported by a communications plan (in development). - Incorporation of UNCRC has been supported by promotion of the relevant TURAS module and uptake of national NES awareness raising sessions along with bespoke local sessions tailored to staff teams working in children and some adult services.
 Progressing a rights-based approach is central to the realisation of children's rights with all resources underpinned by a commitment to children's empowerment as a means to greater; equality, fairness, opportunities to achieve their potential and being able to live lives free from fear, harassment, violence and discrimination.